 6 Helpful ScheduleReader Features Missing From Primavera P6 Professional

 Since I’m an outted fan-boy, I thought I would share with you some of the features of ScheduleReader that I find give the most bang for the buck.
+Before I do, please note that I don’t endorse many products, but I do endorse ScheduleReader and Plan Academy is a partner reseller.

 These are typically features or things I can’t do in Primavera P6 itself.
 So ScheduleReader fills in some big gaps and can really make life a lot easier for the lowly Primavera P6 project scheduler.